13 minsPublished on 7/27/2022

 What do you need to mine Bitcoin?

-You need tremendous computing power to mine Bitcoins, which ordinary computers do not provide.
 The first requirement is specialized, heavy-duty computers or “mining rigs”.
 These are designed specifically for blockchain mining, with hardware like Application-Specific Integrated Circuit (ASIC) or Graphics Processing Unit (GPU).

 ASIC mining rigs, as their name suggests, are usable only for mining Bitcoin, while GPUs can serve a more general purpose.
 Nevertheless, considering the hashing power required for successful and profitable Bitcoin mining, an ASIC-based mining rig outperforms GPUs by a significant margin.
 Naturally, this is what miners mostly prefer, although the cost is also much higher than GPUs.

-Since mining rigs uses a lot of electricity, you'll need a high-capacity and energy-efficient power supply to run this equipment.
+Since mining rigs use a lot of electricity, you'll need a high-capacity and energy-efficient power supply to run this equipment.
 A stable and fast internet connection is also mandatory, as well as a robust cooling system to prevent overheating.

 Bitcoin mining is expensive.
 Unless you have the resources to mine Bitcoin on your own, you’ll need to join a mining pool.
 As discussed above, this is usually the more economical, as well as profitable, way to engage in the mining process.